velazquez638/store/README.md

 # store

 For this practice, we have made the management of an online store menu.
-For this we have used a master class (menu) and two secondary (costumer and books).
+For this program, we have used a master class (menu) and two secondary (costumer and books).
-In the main class, we found the body of the program which implemented it with a switch which we call various functions.
+In the main class, we found the body of the program which implemented it with a switch which it call's various functions.
  Functions:
  ´´´
  		try {